Facebook

 Battery-Powered

 The good news is that while they aren’t as powerful as gas, they’re not far off.
-So you will still be able to get jobs done quickly with a battery-powered leaf blower.
+So you can still tackle chores quickly with a battery-powered leaf blower.
 Just don’t forget to factor in the time it takes to charge the batteries.

 Pros